CEILING.MATH

 * The "significance" argument has been changed to "multiple".

-* Negative decimal numbers are rounded up (when "mode" = False) and rounded down (when "mode" = True).
+* Negative numbers are rounded up (when "mode" = False) and rounded down (when "mode" = True).

 * If "number" is an exact multiple of "multiple", there will be no rounding.